NYUShanghai/odyssey.js/documentation.md

 ---
 ## New Features

-[Click here](http://gpc.shanghai.nyu.edu/NYUOdysseyDocumentation.pdf) to visit the documentation for NYU Shanghai Odyssey, a special version of Odyssey designed for NYU Shanghai GPC.
+Below are the features that are added in NYU Shanghai Odyssey, a special version of Odyssey designed for NYU Shanghai GPC.

 ### Save and return to your story